ansys/ansys-templates/doc/source/user_guide/templating.rst

 to add before creating a new one.

-Adding a New Family of Templates
+Adding a new family of templates
 --------------------------------

 Start by creating a new directory in ``src/ansys/templates/`` with the name of